replicatedhq/replicated-docs/docs/reference/custom-resource-preflight.md

   </tr>
   <tr>
     <td>`collectorName`</td>
-    <td>Optionally, a collector can specify the `collectorName` property.
-In some collectors, this controls the path where result files are stored in the support bundle.</td>
+    <td>(Optional) A collector can specify the `collectorName` field.
+In some collectors, this field controls the path where result files are stored in the support bundle.</td>
   </tr>
   <tr>
     <td>`exclude`</td>
-    <td>For collectors that are optional, based on runtime available configuration, the conditional can be specified in the `exclude` property.
+    <td>(Optional) Based on the runtime available configuration, a conditional can be specified in the `exclude` field.
 This is useful for deployment techniques that allow templating for Replicated app manager and the optional Helm component.
 When this value is `false`, the collector is not included.</td>
   </tr>
 </table>

 ## Analyzer Global Fields

-The following fields are supported on all analyzers:
+The following fields are supported on all optional analyzers for preflights and support bundles:

 <table>
   <tr>